spacetelescope/gwcs/docs/index.rst

     conda install -c conda-forge gwcs

-To install the latest development version from source (not generally recommended unless one needs a very new feature or bug fix):
+To install the latest development version from source (not generally recommendedß unless one needs a very new feature or bug fix):

 .. code-block:: shell